CMINI777/documents/README.md

 ## Description

-This is a documentation blog built on VuePress.
+This is a personal note based on VuePress.

 Welcome to the [CMINI777](https://cmini777.github.io/documents/)